 The Great Oak School’s Early Childhood program provides a nurturing foundation for the growing child.
 By nourishing the mind and the senses through a healthy, beauty-filled environment, our programs foster the development of the whole child.
 Each classroom is warm, inviting, cared for and intentionally filled with beautiful, natural materials.
 Wood, seashells, beeswax for modeling and handcrafted dolls and toys encourage children to create and form games and stories.
 The Early Childhood room is a gentle place where children can imagine freely while feeling safe and comfortable.

-We offer the Little Sunflower Preschool for 2, 3 or 5 days per week and two, five-day kindergarten classes; Honeybee Garden and Rose Garden.
+We offer the Sunflower Preschool for 2 or 3 days per week and two, five-day kindergarten classes; Honeybee Garden and Rose Garden.

 - Story Time & Puppetry – Story time and puppetry play important roles in our curriculum.
 When children listen to stories they develop an ability to listen, to remember, to sequence the elements of a story, pick up the subtleties of characterization, and perhaps most important of all, to imagine.
 Countering the artificial noise of electronic stories and digital media, our teachers practice the arts of storytelling and puppetry.
 Warmly creative adults inspire the same qualities in the children around them, as they invite the listener into a world of once upon a time.
 The teller’s pacing, intonation, gestures and expression all support the children’s growing vocabulary, listening comprehension, and attention span.
 We encourage them to begin to “think the pictures” and create a strong foundation for their emerging literacy skills.